sparabu/eddie2/UIUX_SPEC.md

   - Test on mobile, tablet, and desktop breakpoints
   - Verify layout adjusts appropriately
   - Check touch targets are appropriate for each device
+  - Test sidebar toggle functionality on all screen sizes

 - **Accessibility Testing**:
   - Verify keyboard navigation works for all interactive elements